Comics VF L'encyclopédie des comics en version française

 [edit] Vertigo miniseries

-In 1999, DC Comics imprint Vertigo released a four-issue mini-series reviving the Strange Adventures title and concept.
+In 1999, DC Comics' Vertigo imprint released a four-issue mini-series reviving the Strange Adventures title and concept.

-It featured stories written by Brian Azzarello, Brian Bolland, Dave Gibbons, Bruce Jones, Joe R. Lansdale, John Ney Rieber, Robert Rodi, and Mark Schultz.
+It featured stories written by Brian Azzarello, Brian Bolland, Dave Gibbons, Bruce Jones, Joe R. Lansdale, John Ney Rieber, Robert Rodi, Doselle Young and Mark Schultz.
 Artists included Edvin Biuković, Richard Corben, Klaus Janson, Frank Quitely, James Romberger, and John Totleben.
 The miniseries is cover-dated November 1999 to February 2000.

 [edit] JSA Strange Adventures